KnowThePepper

 Aji Cristal

-Aji Cristal is a C. baccatum pepper from Peru delivering 30,000–50,000 SHU of clean, fruity heat with a bright tangy finish.
-Roughly 10 times hotter than a jalapeño, it ripens from pale yellow-green to vivid orange-red.
-Its flavor complexity — citrus, stone fruit, and a crisp acidity — makes it a standout in South American cooking and beyond.
+Aji Cristal is a C. baccatum pepper from Chile delivering 30,000-50,000 SHU of clean, fruity heat with a bright tangy finish.
+Roughly 10 times hotter than a jalapeno, it ripens from pale yellow-green to vivid orange-red.
+Its citrusy flavor and crisp acidity make it a standout for fresh salsa, grilling, and sauces.

 - Species: C. baccatum